Orange-OpenSource/microtune/README.md

 We describe here a short view of differents stages in game to train, test and generate several curves of results through several experiments (in the Hydra's terms) or scripts.
 The full process is more detailed in the next paragraph.

+All experiments are located in `configs/experiment`.

-Each stage has a python or shell script:
+Each stage has a python script but a convenient shell script is provided when working :
-+ Train/Eval/Test `expetraintest.sh`:
++ Train/Eval/Test `expetraintest.sh [--optuna] experiment1,experiment2,...`:
-	+ train and evaluation, with some graphs (html)
+	+ trainning and evaluation, with some graphs (html).
+The training consists of N Trials, with M Seeds per trial as defined per configuration
-	+ determine best model
+	+ determine best evaluated model
-	+ test best model and generate graphs (html)
+	+ test best evaluated model and generate graphs (html) to compare it alone against baselines and the Optimal Policy (wrongly named Oracle).
+The best model and baselines have their performance computed with the distance to the optimal policy.
 	+ Optionaly, publish results on S3, disabled from a command line option.
-+ Optional `python run_simple_test.py`:
++ Optional `expesimpletest.sh experiment1,experiment2,...`:
 	+ SLA curve, i.e. latency curve on N steps during evaluation and tests.
-Each workload is crossed twice, one time starting from the maximum buffer size, the second time starting from the minimmu buffer size
+Each workload is crossed twice, one time starting from the maximum buffer size, the second time starting from the minimmun buffer size
-+ Variability tests
+    + The generated graph if the best evaluated model has be found at Tiral 27 and Seed 0: `agent-T27S0-test-sla_perf-xxx-best.html`
++ Optional `expetestdisqualified.sh experiment1,experiment2,...`:
+    + Retrieve all best evaluated models a all Trials and Test them on Test dataset, and generate a unique graph (html) comparing all of them against baseline and the Optimal Policy (wrongly called Oracle).
+Each model and baselines have their performance computed with the distance to the optimal policy.
+    + The generated graph `agent-Tall-perfmeters_comp-xxx.html`

+See 'Misc. examples' below for other examples not using the Shell scripts.

 ### Chained execution from learning models up to variability tests